Surely you have noticed the great number of new cocktails that have turned up on the menus of your local taverns and restaurants.

 You can’t possibly be ready to make every cocktail under the sun or have every available spirit.

-When serving cocktail to guests choose a drink based on first your preference (as well as your guests) and make it an executable drink that can be made in a few minutes.
+When serving cocktails to guests, choose a drink based on your first preference (as well as your guests) and make it an executable drink that can be made in a few minutes.

 Take a lesson from the pros and learn to batch cocktails for large gatherings.
-Batching when done properly does not sacrifice quality or presentation in any way.
-What it does do is greatly speed up the process, gets drinks in the hands of your guests faster, and relieves you of a lot of unwanted stress.
+Batching, when done properly, does not sacrifice quality or presentation in any way.
+It greatly speeds up the process, gets drinks in your guests’ hands faster, and relieves you of a lot of unwanted stress.
 See our guide on batching cocktails.

 The Tools of the Trade

-Again, your home is not a bar but you do need a few basic tools in order to efficiently create cocktails at home.
-We have created a simple guide for you — The BevX Bar Tools Guide.
+Again, your home is not a bar, but you do need a few basic tools to create cocktails efficiently at home.
+We have created a simple guide for you: The BevX Bar Tools Guide.

 Repetition Makes Perfect

-Making cocktails is no different that any other skill — practice makes perfect.
-It’s unlikely that you will have the time or desire to master a hundred different cocktails but you can and should master a cocktail or two for every season.
+Making cocktails is no different than any other skill — practice makes perfect.
+You will unlikely have the time or desire to master a hundred different cocktails, but you can and should master a cocktail or two for every season.
 Trust me — your significant other will love to be involved in your home apprenticeship.